imaginary-institute/hybrid-learning-design-toolkit/00-orientation-support-tools/hybrid-learning-implementation-level-cards.md

 >
 > **Tip:** Use these cards to understand the thinking behind implementation levels and make strategic choices about your hybrid teaching approach.

-## Understanding Implementation Levels

-Think of implementation levels as **depths of engagement** rather than quality judgments:
-- **Essential**: Building strong foundations with reliable, straightforward approaches
-- **Enhanced**: Intentionally integrating hybrid affordances with moderate redesign
-- **Transformative**: Innovating to create experiences only possible in hybrid formats

-You might operate at different levels across different dimensions, or even use different levels for different activities within a single course.
-The goal is to match your approach to your current capacity while maintaining educational effectiveness.